sunnysideup/silverstripe-easy-coding-standards/README.md

 # How to use:
 Commands should be run from the root directory of your project.

-To find out the options, just do this:
+To find out the options for a specific command:

 ```shell
 sake-my-command -h
 ```

-The default director, in most cases, is `app`.

 ## Not installed globally?
 If not installed globally, then you should add `vendor/bin/` in front of the commands.

 ```shell
 vendor/bin/sake-my-command -h
 ```